-How to protect yourself against infection?
-We heard that the coronavirus claimed thousands of lives worldwide, mostly older and sick people.
-Also, there are infected people with the “COVID-19” virus every day.
-In countries with good health care, the prognosis for surviving coronavirus infection is relatively good.
+How do you protect yourself against infection?
+We heard that viral infections, mostly among older and sick people, claim thousands of lives worldwide.
+Also, there are infected people every day.
+The prognosis for surviving infection is relatively good in countries with good health care.
 However, one should not underestimate the risk of Infection.
-But can a vegan diet protect against Infection with the virus?
+But can a vegan diet protect against a virus Infection?
 Or can a plant-based diet at least contribute to a mild course of a disease?

 Infection with a pathogen challenges the immune system.
 The body fights against the disease with all its strength and high fever.
 The stronger the immune system in our body, the faster the Infection will be over.

 If the immune system is already preoccupied with other pre-existing conditions, and the cardiovascular system is already weakening due to poor nutrition, an infection can sometimes be more severe.

 In general, a healthy, balanced vegan diet can relieve the immune system and strengthen the body in the hope that an infection will then be less severe.

 Protect yourself against infection – strengthen your immune system.

 Fortunately, modern humans have access to many healthy foods that can enhance the immune system.
 Unfortunately, only a few eat healthily.
 Fast food not only leads to obesity but also cannot supply our body with the vitamins and minerals it needs.
 The more we lack vitamins and minerals, the more susceptible we are to viruses and bacteria.

 On the other hand, those who mainly eat seasonal fruits and vegetables equip their bodies in the fight against pathogens.
 For a healthy diet, you can include the following fruits and vegetables in your diet:

 Citrus fruits like kiwi, grapefruit, and oranges provide the body with vitamin C.

 Vegetables like arugula, spinach, broccoli, and parsley are iron suppliers.